-You need to use your API token with every API call.
-Always send your API token within the Authorization: Bearer <your_access_token> header.
-If you use curl, you need to use the -H "Authorization: Bearer <your_access_token>" flag.
-Postman allows configuring tokens in the authorization tab.
-Choose the Bearer Token type and paste the token there.
-Remember to keep your token secure because it gives access to sensitive data.
+Remember, you need to always use your API token.
+You need to send it all the time within Authorization: Bearer <your_access_token> header.
+If you use curl you need to use -H "Authorization: Bearer <your_access_token>" flag.
+Postman allows configuring tokens in authorization tab.
+Choose type Bearer Token and paste it there.
+Remember to keep this token secure as it allows access to sensitive data!